gtb08177/llnw-cdn/README.md

 run: `terraform apply` to get use terraform to deploy edges and origins

 # Step 3 - run ansible to now configure that infrastructure
-ansible-playbook -i inventory.cfg -u ubuntu setup.yml -b
+ansible-playbook -i inventory.cfg -u ubuntu setup.yml

 # Things that are noteworthy
 Manually created the hosted zone in AWS as it means that I won't have to update my name servers on every terraform redeploy.